Naram-Sin

 Advertisement

-There is widespread famine after the invasion of the Gutians, the dead remain rotting in the streets and houses, and the city is in ruin and so, according to the tale, ends the city of Akkad and the Akkadian Empire, a victim of one king's arrogance in the face of the gods.
+There is widespread famine after the invasion of the Gutians, the dead remain rotting in the streets and houses, and the city is in ruin, and, according to the tale, so ends the city of Akkad and the Akkadian Empire, a victim of one king's arrogance in the face of the gods.

 There is, however, no historical record of Naram-Sin ever reducing the Ekur at Nippur by force nor destroying the temple of Enlil, and it is thought that The Curse of Agade was a much later piece written to express "an ideological concern for the right relationship between the gods and the absolute monarch" (Leick, 107) whose author chose Akkad and Naram-Sin as subjects because of their, by then, legendary status.

-Naru literature was a very popular genre in Mesopotamia and often, it seems, the version of the past presented in these stories came to be accepted as actual history.
-According to historical record and archaeological evidence, Naram-Sin honored the gods, had his own image placed beside theirs in the temples, and was quite pious in spite of his habitual arrogance.
+Naru literature was a very popular genre in Mesopotamia, and often, it seems, the version of the past presented in these stories came to be accepted as actual history.
+According to the historical record and archaeological evidence, Naram-Sin honored the gods, had his own image placed beside theirs in the temples, and was quite pious in spite of his habitual arrogance.

 Death & the Fall of the Empire